 - Total amount of funds we will receive or have received from the Department for emergency grants for students totals $2,945,141.

-- The estimated total number of students eligible for Title IV aid and thus eligible for emergency grants for students is 4,798.
+- The estimated total number of students eligible for Title IV aid is 8108.

-- Grants were distributed in a formulated approach based upon enrollment and Pell Grant eligibility as determined by the submission of the 2019-2020 FAFSA.
-Awards were distributed to students who were registered in the Spring 2020 semester, Summer 1 session and/or Summer 2 session and eligible for Federal Title IV Financial Aid at that time.
+- Initial grants were distributed in a formulated approach based upon enrollment and Pell Grant eligibility as determined by the submission of the 2019-2020 FAFSA.
+Awards were distributed to students who were registered in the Spring 2020 semester and eligible for Federal Title IV Financial Aid at that time.